Badery1/Phase3Project/README.md

         Select "5" to enter the cabin or leave it.
         Leaving the cabin allows you to collect more resources to stay alive.

+        <<<Before you start you may need to install some dependancies>>>
+            -pip install pygame
+            -pip install pyfiglet
+            -pip install SQAlchemy